 Payment Standard:

 The payment standard must be between 90% and 110% of the FMR/exception rent limit and is the maximum subsidy for a family.
 However, HUD may approve an exception rent limit of less than 90% percent of the current FMR.

+The HA may approve a payment standard of not more than 120 percent of the FMR without HUD approval if requested as a reasonable accommodation by a family that includes a person with a disability.

 AFFORDABILITY ADJUSTMENTS to PAYMENT STANDARDS